 Let’s go to the lion park, Dad, I’ve never seen lions!

 This is Jess.
-I remind her that she has, actually, in Zambia – but she was little.
+I remind her that she has, actually, in Zambia – but she was little – five years old, 2003.
+I must show her the pics in South Luangwa Park.

-They’re in hard bargaining mode, as we’re on our way to my folks’ place in PMB, not their best place to visit.
-So I agree, we can go to the lion park after lunch.
-(It’s my ole man’s 91st birthday lunch, which is why I’m dragging them to Sleepy Hollow).
+They’re in hard bargaining mode, as we’re on our way to my folks’ place in PMB.
+It’s my ole man’s 91st birthday lunch, which is why I’m dragging them to Sleepy Hollow.
+It’s not their best place to visit, so I agree: Behave sociably and we can go to the lion park after lunch.
+OK?

-We left at 6 sharp and were in the park at 8:40am, already paid and entered (R240 for the five of us for the day).
+We left at 6:00am sharp and were in the park at 8:40am, already paid and entered, R240 for the five of us and the car for the day.

 We had a ball.
 The kids were expert spotters, we saw lots & lots of eles, rhino, buff, giraffe, nyala, impala, bushbuck, wilderbeasts, wartpigs ensovoorts. – And a clear sighting of a gorgeous bush shrike!!